OpenTerms Specification

 Supported methods: api_key, oauth2, bearer_token, basic_auth, mTLS New, none.

-The docs_url field is new in v0.2.0 — link directly to your auth documentation for faster agent onboarding.
+The docs_url field (since v0.2.0) — link directly to your auth documentation for faster agent onboarding.

 Verification